unlockable/GUARD/README.md

 Source files, Experiment Files and Results.

-We believe that sharing the source code after acceptance will provide the research community with a deeper understanding of the underlying implementation and enable further exploration and collaboration.
+We believe that sharing the source code will provide the research community with a deeper understanding of the underlying implementation and enable further exploration and collaboration.

 Please let me know if there are any specific guidelines or instructions regarding the submission of these files.